Kam Air Flight 904: Recovery operation and investigation

-A rescue operation was launched under atrocious weather conditions by the ISAF and Afghan National Army (ANA), and the tail of the plane was sighted from two Dutch Apache helicopters at around 9:30 a.m.
+A rescue operation was launched under atrocious weather conditions by the ISAF and Afghan National Army (ANA), and two Dutch Apache helicopters sighted the tail of the plane at around 9:30 a.m.
 UTC.

-The ISAF made numerous unsuccessful rescue attempts by helicopters.
-When those attempts failed the Afghan Ministry of Defense ordered the ANA's Central Corps to assemble a team to attempt a rescue of victims presumed to be alive.
+The ISAF made numerous unsuccessful rescue attempts by helicopters of victims presumed to be alive.
+When those attempts failed, the Afghan Ministry of Defense ordered the ANA's Central Corps to assemble a team to attempt a rescue.
 The Afghan National Army Commando responded on foot but were forced to leave due to a snowstorm.
 On the fourth day after the crash, an ISAF rescue team was able to reach the crash site and confirmed that all passengers and crew were dead.

 The crash site was at an altitude of 11,000 ft on the peak of the Chaperi Mountain, 20 mi east of the Afghan capital of Kabul.

 The helicopter crew confirmed the wreckage site with the aircraft sensors and reported back their find.
 The crash site was on a high mountain ridge called Cheri Ghar at some 3000 m.
 The ridge was a daunting place; sheer on one side, steeply sloping on the other with deep snowfields, and swept by high winds or covered in freezing fog.
 The snow hid any local tracks or paths and the approach roads from nearby villages were impassable to vehicles, despite several attempts by ISAF and ANA patrols to find a way to the summit.
 The winter weather did not give another opportunity until 7 February when a window of clear weather allowed an ISAF Spanish Cougar helicopter to set down a 5-man team of Slovenian mountain rescue troops onto the ridge summit.
 Pushing on through the waist-deep snow and conscious of the possible mine threat, the team reached the site.
 Although the team found no human remains, the badly broken up debris scattered along the ridgeline and the extreme conditions made it very unlikely that anyone had survived the crash.

 It was discovered that all 105 passengers and crew on board were killed, and the plane was completely destroyed.
 The flight data recorder was found after an extensive and extremely difficult search and turned over to US National Transportation Safety Board analysis.
 The recorder did not contain any valid data from the flight.
-The cockpit voice recorder, which would provide crucial information about the actions of the flight crew during the approach, was never located.
+The cockpit voice recorder, which would provide crucial information about the actions of the flight crew prior to the impact, was never located.